JordanMartinez/learn-halogen/src/08-Going-Deeper/04-Forking-Threads.md

 In this example, we'll render two buttons.
 When clicked, one of them will simulate a computation that takes a long time whereas the other will run the same computation but in a forked thread.

+**Warning:** forking a new thread and modifying the component's state in that thread may overwrite the component's state with an old version of the state.
+Read `Halogen.Query.HalogenM (fork)`'s documentation for more info.

 Now look at the next file for the full example.

 ## Compiling Instructions